This article is brought to you by Aura.

 4. Never ship before receiving payment.
 Use a Facebook-approved online payment service like PayPal or Facebook Checkout so both you and your buyer feel safe.

-5. If a seller seems suspicious, Google their email address.
+5. If a seller seems suspicious, do a Google search of their email address.
 If it’s associated with other suspicious websites or listings, it’s a scam.

 Related Articles